ModInFrance/PCE-Ribbon-Cable-Replacement/README.md

 This is why I created a replacement using two small PCBs and a single 45 pins FFC cable.
 The result is not only esthetically pleasing but also future proof.

+[UPDATE 12/01/2023]
+I had some new pin array produced especially for the project.
+2.5 pitch, 21 pins, extremely short upper pin.
+It removes most of the issues below, including the need for an isolation foam and trimming the pins.
+This is dead cheap, so contact me if you need some!

 <b>CHALLENGES AND LIMITS OF THE SOLUTION</b>

 - 2.5mm pitch<br />